Bye-bye, Firefly: Waymo retires its autonomous prototype vehicle

 Anna Patterson talks Gradient Ventures, Google’s new AI fund

-If you were holding out for one of those super cute autonomous pods from Google’s early days of researching self-driving vehicles, I have bad news.
+If you were holding out for one of those super-cute autonomous pods from Google’s early days of researching self-driving vehicles, I have bad news.
 The autonomous division of the company is now Waymo (that’s not the bad news), and it announced that it is retiring the little white vehicles, known as “Firefly” inside the company.
 That, for those of us who liked the little gumdrop on wheels, is the bad news.

 In a blog post, Waymo lead industrial designer YooJung Ahn and lead systems engineer Jaime Waydo pointed out that the koala-faced car was never intended for mass production.
 It was designed in 2013 so that the team could learn how a car without a steering wheel or pedals would even work.
 That’s how Waymo figured out that the sensors could see more and process data more efficiently if they were all together in a dome on top of the roof.
 By 2015, Firefly could take a fully autonomous drive with a blind man inside and no human backup.